mdancho84/mdancho84.github.io/_drafts/the-most-overlooked-r-package.md

 But, with 750 GitHub stars and almost 800,000 downloads, there's a good chance you've heard of it or possibly even used it.
 Definitely NOT overlooked.

-### Getting started with Financial Analysis in R for FREE

-**Want to get started with Financial Analysis in R for free?**
+### Wat to get started with Financial Analysis in R for FREE?

-Like I said, if you want a job in a lucrative field like finance, you should **first learn** `tidyquant` or some of the other Financial R packages.
+Like I said, if you want a job in a lucrative field like finance, you should **first learn** `tidyquant` or some of the other Financial R packages (_before_ you learn my secret interview HACK coming shortly).

 To make learning financial analysis in R easier and faster, I have a special R Cheat Sheet that links to all of the important documentation (Spoiler - It is FREE).